-Unfortunately, quite a few of our Tumwater patients are familiar with the pain caused by a herniated disc all too well.
-On a positive note, Dr. Harrell has helped many people with disc pain, and a number of scientific studies have verified that chiropractic care can help patients recover from this kind of problem.
+Regrettably, many of our Tumwater patients know the pain caused by a herniated disc all too well.
+Fortunately, Dr. Harrell has helped many people with disc pain, and a number of medical studies have confirmed that chiropractic can help patients recover from this kind of problem.

 Research on Herniated Discs and Chiropractic

-In one report, specialists from Switzerland selected 148 patients who were coping with pain in their lower back and legs due to a herniated disc (which was confirmed through magnetic resonance imaging, or MRI).
+In one study, a group of doctors from Switzerland selected 148 patients who were suffering with pain in their low back and legs due to a disc herniation (which was confirmed through magnetic resonance imaging, or MRI).
 Each individual then received chiropractic adjustments that focused on the location of his or her disc herniation.

-Results were gathered after the initial treatment session at set intervals--namely, 2 weeks, 4 weeks, 12 weeks, 6 months, and 1 year--to ascertain what type of short-term and long-term effects, if any, chiropractic offers when it comes to resolving this particular condition.
-Among the information obtained was the individual's self-reported changes in both low back and leg pain.
+Data was collected after the preliminary treatment session at set intervals--namely, 2 weeks, 4 weeks, 12 weeks, 6 months, and 1 year--to ascertain what kind of short-term and long-term effects, if any, chiropractic care offers when it comes to resolving this particular condition.
+Among the data gathered was the person's self-reported changes in both back and leg pain.

-Investigators found that, as a whole, the study participants reported "significant improvement" for both types of pain every time the results were collected.
-In fact, over 90% of the study participants reported that their pain "improved" within the first three months, with 88% still citing improvement one year after their first treatment session.
+Investigators found that, overall, the patients reported "significant improvement" for both types of pain every time the results were collected.
+In fact, over 90% of the individuals reported that their pain "improved" within the first three months, with 88% still citing improvement one year after their first treatment session.

-Even those people who were defined as "chronic" still reported an improvement in pain at a rate of 89 percent one year beyond when treatment first began.
+Even those people who were defined as "chronic" still claimed an improvement in pain at a rate of 89% one year beyond when treatment first began.
 This is the same positive effect that was found in the following case study.

-In this study, a 26-year-old man had presented with disc herniation symptoms such as pain in the low back, left leg, and left groin area, along with left foot drop and muscle weakness.
-He had suffered with these issues for more than two years after sustaining an athletic injury, and his disc herniation was confirmed via MRI.
+In this study, a 26-year-old male had presented with disc herniation symptoms such as pain in the low back, left leg, and left groin area, along with left foot drop and muscle weakness.
+He had suffered with these symptoms for more than two years after sustaining a sports injury, and his herniated disc was confirmed via MRI.

-Studies like these show how helpful chiropractic can be when it comes to alleviating herniated disc pain and treating the symptoms they produce.
-So, if you are suffering from back ache caused by a herniated disc and want to find some relief, chiropractic may be an effective solution.
+Studies like these show how useful chiropractic can be when it comes to alleviating herniated disc pain and treating the symptoms they cause.
+So, if you are suffering from back ache caused by a herniated disc and want to find some relief, chiropractic may well be an effective solution.